-- The grill area can get hot when the oven is in use, even if the grill is switched off. - Care should be taken when removing pans from the grill, i.e. use of oven gloves, and by making use of the removal grill pan handle.
+On separate grill and oven cookers the grill area can get hot when the oven is in use, even if the grill is switched off.

+• Care should be taken when removing pans from the grill, i.e. use of oven gloves, and by making use of the removal grill pan handle.